 How can you help your veterinary reception staff get their time back?

-Like any job, automation and technology can help lessen the burden on your team.
-The digital solutions you put in place also contribute to a more pleasant patient experience.
+Like any job, automation, and technology can help lessen the burden on your team.
+The digital solutions you put in place also contribute to a more pleasant new client experience.
 Here are some ideas for lowering front-desk staff burnout that your practice should consider: